Martchus/passwordmanager/README.md

 * When building with support for the experimental Qt Quick GUI, the following Qt/KDE modules are required (version 5.12 or higher): core gui qml quick quickcontrols2 kirigami

 ### Building this straight
-1. Install (preferably the latest version of) GCC or Clang, the required Qt modules, CMake and Ninja/Make.
-OpenSSL, iconv and zlib are required as well but likely already installed.
+0. Install (preferably the latest version of) the CGG toolchain or Clang, the required Qt modules, OpenSSL, iconv, zlib, CMake and Ninja.
-2. Get the sources of additional dependencies and the password manager itself.
+1. Get the sources of additional dependencies and the password manager itself.
 For the latest version from Git clone the following repositories:
    ```
-   cd $SOURCES
+   cd "$SOURCES"
    git clone https://github.com/Martchus/cpp-utilities.git c++utilities
    git clone https://github.com/Martchus/passwordfile.git
    git clone https://github.com/Martchus/qtutilities.git                  # only required for Qt GUI
    git clone https://github.com/Martchus/passwordmanager.git
    git clone https://github.com/Martchus/subdirs.git
    ```
-3. Build and install everything in one step:
+2. Build and install everything in one step:
    ```
-   cd $BUILD_DIR
+   cd "$BUILD_DIR"
    cmake \
     -G Ninja \
     -DCMAKE_BUILD_TYPE=Release \
     -DCMAKE_INSTALL_PREFIX="/install/prefix" \
-    $SOURCES/subdirs/passwordmanager
+    "$SOURCES/subdirs/passwordmanager"
    ninja install
    ```
+    * If the install directory is not writable, do **not** conduct the build as root.
+Instead, set `DESTDIR` to a writable location (e.g. `DESTDIR="temporary/install/dir" ninja install`) and move the files from there to the desired location afterwards.

 #### Concrete example of 3. for building an Android APK under Arch Linux
 Create stuff for signing the package (remove `-DANDROID_APK_FORCE_DEBUG=ON` line in the CMake invocation to actually use this):